petrosapien-10/slush-faq-analysis-tool/README.md

 - zod-validated JSON from LangChain for robust parsing
 - Threshold-based canonical regeneration as clusters grow
 - Lightweight normalization to prevent duplicate inflation
+- Simple sorting handled in the frontend UI to reduce complexity; the backend provides pagination (and supports sort params if needed) but the current UI performs sorting client-side.

 ## Trade-offs